See the world through fresh eyes with this lush and lyrical picture book.

 This rhyming and richly illustrated picture book is a clever and unusual celebration of being observant and keeping an eye out for magic in the everyday world that surrounds us.

 Anne Marie Pace is the author of Busy-Eyed Day, Never Ever Talk to Strangers, A Teacher for Bear, Mouse Calls, and the Vampirina Ballerina series, illustrated by LeUyen Pham.
 She lives with her family in Virginia.

 Frann Preston-Gannon is an illustrator and designer.
-Her first picture book, The Journey Home, was shortlisted for both the Waterstones Children’s Book Prize and the Cambridgeshire Read it Again!
-Book Prize.
-She is also the illustrator of Busy-Eyed Day by Anne Marie Pace, One Dark Bird by Liz Garton Scanlon, and Home Is… by Hannah Barnaby, among others.
+She is the illustrator of Busy-Eyed Day by Anne Marie Pace, One Dark Bird by Liz Garton Scanlon, Home Is… by Hannah Barnaby, and her own The Journey Home.
 She was the first UK recipient of the Sendak Fellowship and spent a month living with and learning from the great master of illustration, Maurice Sendak.
 She lives in London, England.
 Visit her online at Frann.co.uk.